CHUNGKAI WAR CEMETERY

 The war cemetery can be located on city maps available at the tourist office or at larger hotels and is also signposted from Kanchanaburi War Cemetery, which is within the town of Kanchanaburi.

-There is a Head Gardener resident on site, his bungalow being located between the cemetery and the river.
 The Manager responsible for the cemetery can be contacted at Kanchanaburi War Cemetery.

+Chungkai War Cemetery is open at all times.
 Wheelchair access to this cemetery with some difficulty.
 For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200.

 The notorious Burma-Siam railway, built by Commonwealth, Dutch and American prisoners of war, was a Japanese project driven by the need for improved communications to support the large Japanese army in Burma.
 During its construction, approximately 13,000 prisoners of war died and were buried along the railway.
 An estimated 80,000 to 100,000 civilians also died in the course of the project, chiefly forced labour brought from Malaya and the Dutch East Indies or conscripted in Siam (Thailand) and Burma (Myanmar).